boorstat/boorstat.github.io/_posts/2017-03-25-russian-writers-csv.markdown

 df = pd.DataFrame.from_csv(StringIO(requests.get(RUS_WITERS_CSV).text), index_col=None, sep=';')
 ```

-If you have dataframe – you have a graph :)
+If you have data frame – you have a graph :)

 At first – prettier looking multi-color Gantt style graph.<br/>
 Which is much easier to code in addition.